-Making art can also help a person to obtain an identification and acceptance of self.
-Many people new to recovery have no sense of who they really are, and making art can help a recovering addict gain a true sense of self.
+Making art can also help people to identify and accept themselves.
+Many people new to recovery don't have a strong sense of who they really are, and making art can help a person gain a true sense of self.
 Art therapy can also help a person in recovery to explore the concept of a higher power, as there are many connections between art and spirituality.
 Some people have even said that they feel a natural "high" as a result of engaging in the creative process.

 Therapeutic Aspects of Art